-ELASTIC CONSTANTS BASICS
+ELASTIC CONSTANTS BASICS (ROCK PHYSICS)

 Dynamic elastic constants can also be determined in the laboratory using high frequency acoustic pulses on core samples.
-Static elastic constants are derived in the laboratory from tri-axial stress strain measurements (non-destructive) or the chevron notch test (destructive).
+Static elastic constants are derived in the laboratory from tri-axial stress-strain measurements (non-destructive) or the chevron notch test (destructive).

 are needed by five distinct disciplines in the petroleum industry: